 Donald Fowler, Clerk, Carrabassett Valley: Bowdoin College and Harvard Law School; attorney at law with an office in Kingfield; former trustee of Stanley Museum, Kingfield; author of various articles on Sugarloaf skiing history.

-Theresa Shanahan, Executive Director, Kingfield: Endicott College; From Away - although living in Kingfield for the past 29 years.
+Theresa Shanahan, Director of Development, Kingfield: Endicott College; From Away - although living in Kingfield for the past 29 years.
 Owner/Manager River Port Inn, Former chef/cook at area restaurants, private clubs and CVA, board member of the former Sugarloaf Area Chamber of Commerce, Kingfield PTA and CVA Parents Assn.

 Greg Foster (deceased)